telerik/blazor-docs/knowledge-base/scheduler-context-menu-on-appointments-and-empty-slots.md

 ---
-title: Manage Appointments via Context Menu in the Scheduler
+title: Show Context Menu on Scheduler Appointments and on Empty Slots
-description: How to use the context menu to add, edit, delete appointments in specific timeslots in the Scheduler.
+description: How to use the Context Menu component to add, edit, and delete appointments in Scheduler timeslots.
 type: how-to
-page_title: How to Add Appointments on Empty Slot in the Scheduler Using the ContextMenu.
-How to Add ContextMenu on Appointment in the Scheduler.
+page_title: How to Show Context Menu on Scheduler Appointments and Empty Time Slots
 slug: scheduler-kb-context-menu-on-appointments-and-empty-slots
 tags: scheduler, blazor, contextmenu, appointments, empty slots
 res_type: kb
 ticketid: 1656007
+previous_url: /knowledge-base/scheduler-appointment-context-menu
 ---

 ## Environment